decameters/liz-real-estate/README.md

 ## Importing the Provided Data File

+There is no need to do any initial setup on the database.
+The following commands will create the **database**, **collections** and **documents** automatically!

-1. Download the *listingData.js* file.
+1. Download the *listingData.js* and *rentalData.js* files.
 2. In Terminal, navigate to the folder where you downloaded the above file (or move it to where you want it).
+3. Run this command in your Terminal: `mongoimport --db realestate --collection rentals --file rentalData.js`
-3. Run this command in your Terminal: `mongoimport --db realestate --collection listings --file listingData.js`
+4. Run this command in your Terminal: `mongoimport --db realestate --collection listings --file listingData.js`

 ## Hard Mode
-Create an interface for adding additional rental or housing properties to the collection.
+- [ ] Create an interface for adding additional rental or housing properties to the collection.
 You will need to give the user an option for either a Rent property, or a Sale property.

+- [ ] Move your HTTP requests from the controllers into a service.

 ## Pro Mode
-Host the application on Heroku and mLabs.
+- [ ] Host the application on Heroku and mLabs.
 You will need to transfer the data up to mLabs.
 You will need to research how to accomplish this.

+- [ ] Ability to update or delete existing listings.